lcarcamo1526/TrainerRoad-to-Zwift/README.md

 _Click on the button above, and replace your credentials and your desire parameters, wait an download the zip file_

+ **ATTENTION**: I strongly suggest clone this repo and run it in your local environment, sometimes it could fail because trainerroad already blocked binder IP.

 ## How to Use it?